-When I microwave chocolate, I do this at 20-25 second intervals.
+When I microwave chocolate, I do this at 20 to 25-second intervals.
 Chocolate melts quickly and is prone to burn if you cook it for too long at one time.
 After each interval, I stir the chocolate so it doesn't cook too quickly in one spot.

 Yes!!
 You can easily use a double boiler to melt your chocolate.
-A double boiler is a pot that you fill with water and bring to a boil, you set the second smaller pot in the first pot and the heat of the boiling water melts the chocolate gradually for you.
+A double boiler is a pot that you fill with water and bring to a boil.
+Set the second smaller pot in the first pot, and the heat of the boiling water melts the chocolate gradually for you.

 More delicious mousse recipes to try: